gumpy-hybridBCI/gumpy/README.rst

     @Article{gumpy2018,
-        Title = {gumpy: A Python Toolbox Suitable for Hybrid Brain-Computer Interfaces}, Author = {Tayeb, Zied and Waniek, Nicolai and Fedjaev, Juri and Ghaboosi, Nejla and Rychly, Leonard and Widderich, Christian and Richter, Christoph and Cheng, Gordon and Conradt, Jorg}, Year = {2018},
+        Title = {gumpy: A Python Toolbox Suitable for Hybrid Brain-Computer Interfaces}, Author = {Tayeb, Zied and Waniek, Nicolai and Fedjaev, Juri and Ghaboosi, Nejla and Rychly, Leonard and Widderich, Christian and Richter, Christoph and Conradt, Jorg}, Year = {2018},
         Journal = {}
     }